NOTE: this pest is not known to spread in or on firewood. It is included in the Gallery of Pests for general information

 The wiliwili tree (Erythrina sandwicensis) is endemic to the Hawaiian islands.
 Like other dryland plants on the islands, the wiliwili faces numerous threats, including a non-native seed weevil, Specularius impressithorax (Hurley, 2005); fire – fueled in part by invading fountain grass; and feral ungulates (LaRosa, pers. comm., 2005).
 The latest threat is the Erythrina gall wasp (Quadrastichus erythrinae).

-Twenty-four species in the genus Erythrina had been documented as hosts (Fulton, pers. comm., 2005).
+As of 2005, 24 of the 116 species in the genus Erythrina had been documented as hosts (Fulton, pers. comm., 2005).
 In the United States, concern focuses primarily on the wasp’s damage to the native wiliwili, a tree of great societal, cultural (Hurley, 2005) and ecological importance.
 The state’s largest intact stands of native wiliwili are on Maui, where the wiliwili is the keystone species of the low dryland forest (Madeiros, pers. comm., 2005).
 Widespread infestations were observed by September 2005 (Monson, 2005).
 By 2010, it was observed that wasp damage to the wiliwili was most severe at low elevations.
-Mature trees are dying, the biggest trees first (Madeiros pers. comm.
+Mature trees were dying, the biggest trees first (Madeiros pers. comm.
 April 2010).
 All seedlings had died and saplings were in steep decline at the reserve protecting the best remaining wiliwili ecosystem — Pu`u-o-kali (“hill of waiting”) (Madeiros pers. comm.
 April 2010).

-Concerned Hawaiians initiated a suite of efforts aimed at protecting the endemic wiliwili tree.
+Concerned Hawaiians quickly initiated a suite of efforts aimed at protecting the endemic wiliwili tree.
 Scientists and private citizens began a program to collect seeds for preservation (Ellis, pers. comm.
 2005; Reimer 2007).
 They also tried to protect trees through injection or soil drench with systemic insecticides.
 The efficacy of the insecticide over the long term was not then known (Wright, pers. comm.
 2005); While systemic insecticides such as imidacloprid can be effective in treating landscape trees, the approach is not considered sustainable for protection of native wilwili trees, owing to costs and difficulty in accessing tree populations to treat them repeatedly (Wright, pers.comm.
 2018)